Engr-Yahya/Engr-Yahya/README.md

 👋 Hey there!
 Welcome to my GitHub
-I'm a Software Engineering student passionate about building cool and interactive web experiences. 🚀
+I'm a Software Engineering student passionate about building cool and interactive web experiences.

 💡 About Me
 I love turning ideas into functional and user-friendly web applications.
 My journey started with HTML, CSS, and JavaScript, and now I’ve explored React.js & Firebase too!
 I enjoy learning new things and experimenting with different technologies.

 🛠️ Skills

-🔹 Frontend: HTML, CSS, JavaScript, React.js
+Frontend: HTML, CSS, JavaScript, React.js

-🔹 Backend (Basics): Firebase
+Backend (Basics): Firebase

-🔹 Tools: Git, GitHub, VS Code
+Tools: Git, GitHub, VS Code, Replit

 🚀 Projects
 Here are some of the projects I’ve worked on:

-✅ Rock-Paper-Scissors Game – A simple but fun game built with JavaScript.
+Rock-Paper-Scissors Game – A simple but fun game built with JavaScript.

-✅ YouTube Clone – A basic replica of YouTube’s UI using just HTML & CSS.
+YouTube Clone – A basic replica of YouTube’s UI using just HTML & CSS.

-✅ Amazon Clone – A front-end clone of Amazon’s homepage.
+Amazon Clone – A front-end clone of Amazon’s homepage and Cart system

 📌 Looking forward to collaborating and growing in the tech world.
-Let's connect! 😊
+Let's connect!

 ## 🌐 Socials: